 - To provide a high quality academic program and specialised dance training for talented dance students - To offer a high quality physical conditioning program to help develop strong, healthy and efficient dancers within a safe and supportive environment - To provide the highest possible training delivered by industry professionals and to give students every opportunity to establish a career within the creative arts industry - To provide counselling, support and consultation to students with regards to their training, physical and mental health, academic success, career pathways and time and stress management - To provide students with a wide range of opportunities.

 Music

-Students who undertake music will be studying a range of topics that not only develop their music skills in performance, composition, theory and analysis, but also link closely to VCE Music Performance, styles and composition and VET Technical Production.
+Students who undertake music will be studying a range of topics that develop their music skills in performance, theory and analysis.
+These skills also link closely to VCE Music Performance and VET Industry Performance.